In California, there is generally no requirement that you give your employer two weeks’ notice (or any notice for that matter) before quitting a job.

 - a hostile work environment.

-The law does recognize some exceptions to an at-will employment arrangement.
-The most popular is when an employment relationship is governed by an employment contract, including implied contracts.
+California law does recognize some exceptions to an at-will employment arrangement.
+The most common is when an employment contract, including an implied contract, governs an employment relationship.

 - when an employer can fire you or terminate your employment, and